-Satellite data The data on take-up and monitoring are informative of how many farmers signed up for the contract and were verified as not burning, but not the rate of burning among non-monitored farmers.
+Satellite data The data on take-up and monitoring are informative of how many farmers signed up for the contract and were verified as not burning through monitoring, but not the rate of burning among non-monitored farmers.
 Some farmers in the control group may not have burned, and some farmers in the treatment group who did not enroll or did not call for monitoring may also not have burned.
-Thus, our analysis also uses a measure of burning constructed from high-resolution satellite imagery from two sources, PlanetScope and Sentinel-2.26 PlanetScope data is higher frequency (roughly every 2-3 days) and is less likely to miss a burning event.
+Thus, our analysis also uses a measure of burning constructed from high-resolution satellite imagery (see Appendix A.4 and Walker et al. (2022) for additional detail on the data, data processing and machine learning model).
+We use data from two sources, PlanetScope and Sentinel-2.28 PlanetScope data is higher frequency (roughly every 2-3 days) and is less likely to miss a burning event.
 This feature is important because burned fields become observationally similar to unburned fields once the soil is tilled for Rabi planting.
 Appendix Figure A.2 depicts this in Sentinel-2 imagery for one study field.
 The absence of a persistent visual signature of burning is particularly problematic in PlanetScope's visual and near-infrared bands.
-Sentinel-2 data are collected at a lower frequency (every week to 10 days) but, unlike PlanetScope, they provide information in the mid-infrared range, which helps separate burned from unburned fields.
-Thus, the imagery from the two sensors complements one another.
+Sentinel-2 data are collected at

-25We do not use spot check data as a primary outcome because to have sufficient statistical power, we would have had to conduct repeated visits to address the challenge of observing the field after harvest but before tilling.
-Repeated monitoring might have also directly affected behavior.
+27Other differences were that only one randomly selected plot was visited per farmer and, because the farmer did not accompany the enumerator, all observation occurred outside of the field.
+We do not use spot check data as a primary outcome because to have sufficient statistical power, we would have had to conduct repeated visits to address the challenge of observing the field after harvest but before tilling.
+Repeated monitoring might have directly affected behavior.

-26PlanetScope has a 3 meter resolution and Sentinel 20 meter.
+28PlanetScope has a 3 meter resolution and Sentinel 20 meter.
 Other commonly used sensors such as MODIS and VIIRS are available at lower resolution only, 375 meters to 1 kilometer, and therefore inappropriate for the small fields we study.